Boston Pedestrian Accident Lawyer

 When there is blame on both sides, Boston courts use a modified comparative fault standard in order to determine appropriate compensation.
 According to Massachusetts General Laws Chapter 231 §85, any judgment awarded to a plaintiff will be reduced by the percentage of the plaintiff’s comparative negligence as long as the plaintiff’s comparative negligence does not exceed 50%.

 So, a plaintiff will not get any compensation if a jury finds that the plaintiff was 51% (or higher) at fault.
 If the victim meets or is under the at-fault threshold, the court would reduce damages awarded by a percentage equal to the amount of liability they hold.

 Just as drivers have a responsibility to operate their vehicles safely, there are expectations placed upon pedestrians as well.
-The following pedestrian behaviors may be considered by Boston courts as evidence of negligence by the pedestrian, which may reduce the amount of compensation the plaintiff can recover:
+Boston courts may consider the following pedestrian behaviors as evidence of negligence by the pedestrian, which may reduce the amount of compensation the plaintiff can recover:

 - Walking into moving traffic or at a “do not walk” signal

 - Walking on the road while under the influence